 - If you cancel the course due to a visa refusal, we will refund the full fees, less the deposit, upon receipt of the original documentation issued by the Entry Clearance Officer.
 Please see ‘Student Visas’ for details.

 - Where the reason for cancellation is due to sudden serious illness, accident or death of student, a parent or brother or sister, the course fees you have paid, less the deposit will be refunded.
 Appropriate medical certificates will be required confirming the reason for cancellation.

-- Most of our courses include a comprehensive insurance cover.
+- Almost all our courses include a comprehensive insurance cover.
 Depending on the circumstances, you may be covered by the insurance policy.
 Details of the policy are available on request.
 Cancellation claims must be supported by documentary evidence.